hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

   </body>
 </html>
 ```

-- [ ] The basics are done!
+The basics are done!

 ### Adding a base layer

 For a real map you need a base layer.
 This is the background of your map made out of png tiles, which are quick to load!

-1. Put the following script in the body and save your index.html file.
+:white_check_mark: Put the following script in the body and save your index.html file.

 ``` js
 <script>